twekkis/canada/README.md

-# web pages for canada trip; based on Code Igniter frame
+# These are "proofing" pages just show the idea.
+Never will be in "master" branch